I’m In, Now What? Finding Outside College Scholarships

 Professional Association and Company Sponsored Scholarships.
 One of my students received a $10,000 per year scholarship for the Association of Footwear Retailers because his parents owned a tennis shop that sold a lot of footwear.
 Look into your parents/your industry associations or Companies and see if they offer any college scholarships.

 Juniors, now is a good time to also think about some major outside scholarships whose deadlines are more closely aligned with the college application deadlines, so fall or January 1 or senior year.
-Some of the big ones include The Coca Cola Scholarship, The Microsoft Scholarship, and The Gates Millennium Scholarship.
+Some of the big ones include The Coca Cola Scholarship and The Gates Millennium Scholarship.

 For a more comprehensive listing of scholarships, check out The College Bound Mentor Website under resources.
 My colleague, Susan Dabbar from Admissions Smarts, wrote a great post called Outside Scholarships-What You Need to Know.